rferdarko/python/README.md

-# python
-# This repo contains a collection of Python programs
+# Ta collection of python programs